How do Different Colors Affect Your Feelings?

-- It has also been said that yellow is a very optimistic color, which encourages work, reading, writing and creating things, in general.
+- It has also been said that yellow is a very optimistic color, which encourages work, reading, writing, and creative activities, in general.

 Even though orange is a color that is heavily tied to the Buddhist culture, experts in the field of color psychology highlight that it is a bit underestimated.

 This is because orange is an ideal color for settings in which you want to encourage contact and social understanding.
 Furthermore, it attracts light and is entertaining, pleasant and energetic.

 We can more or less imagine what this color usually is related to: delicate things, alluring things, courtesy, and erotic tenderness.